Road Trips Through Georgia

 7. The Okefenokee Swamp Drive

-8. The Lookout Mountain Parkway Drive
+8. Lookout Mountain Parkway Drive

-9. The Golden Isles Coastal Drive
+9. Golden Isles Coastal Drive

 10. The Appalachian Foothills Parkway